Rye06/SpaceStar-The-Awakening-Of-A-Hero/code/version1/day2/README.md

 # What did I do?

-The second day, I completed-
+The Second day, I completed-

 Play Screen: